Main menu:

 So how should we respond?
 How serious we are about searching for him?
 ‘When you seek me with all your heart, I will be found by you’, God said through the prophet Jeremiah.
 Likewise, Jesus said, ‘Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you’.
 Notice that he places the burden on us to do the asking, seeking and knocking, but he also assures us of God’s desire and willingness to respond.

 Using faith is like learning to swim.
 It is not something I can learn simply by clinging to the bank of a river.
-At some stage I have to make the definite leap of faith that the water will support me - and let go!
-However unlikely it may seem to me as a doubter that mere water could hold me up, I am not dealing with an impossible challenge but one for which my body is surprisingly well designed!
+At some stage I have to make the definite leap of faith that the water will support me -

 I believe that Jesus wants to show himself clearly to each one of us, because, according to the Bible, the main reason for which we exist is to have a relationship with him.
 But do we really want that relationship, and are we ready to take the risk of finding it?
 Are we willing at some stage to jump off the rock of certainty and plunge into the stream of faith?
 It may seem much safer remaining safely on the bank, never learning to ‘swim’, but what happens if one day a storm comes and sweeps us away?

 For each one of us, the clock of existence is ticking away.
 The one certain event in our lives is death, yet it is one to which few of us give any real thought.
-The Bible is clear - only those who have made the effort to know God in this life through finding a living relationship with Jesus Christ will be able to survive in his presence in heaven.
+The Bible is clear -

 God has expressed himself not as a Creator who reveals himself in great splendor and glory, but as a naked man enduring agony and death for us on a wooden cross, pleading for each one of us to be restored into fellowship with him.
 How will we respond?
 Are we really seeking for God daily with all of our heart?
 Or are we using clever arguments as a smokescreen to shut him out?

 Every choice we make now has everlasting consequences.
 It would be a tragedy if our limited human reason led us into missing the very purpose and goal for which we were created.
-God's greatest desire is for all of humanity to come into relationship with him - but the choice, and the consequences that follow from that choice - are ultimately ours.
+God's greatest desire is for all of humanity to come into relationship with him -

 |Discovering Jesus|The Invitation of Jesus|Jesus and Eternal Life|